-With his sister, he grew up in Patriot, Ohio, and
+Virginia, to Francis and Pearl Mullins.
+With his two brothers and sister, he grew up in Patriot, Ohio, and left

 William was drafted into the U.S. Army on January 28, 1941 at Fort Hayes in Columbus, Ohio, and sent to Ft.
 Knox, Kentucky, for basic training.
 He was assigned to C Company, 192nd Tank Battalion to bring the company up to battle strength.
 It is not known what training he received during his time at the base.